An optimal gradient method for smooth strongly convex minimization: A constructive approach to

 More precisely, we proceed as follows: \begin{itemize} \item In Section~\ref{s:FO_class}, we describe the class of fixed-step first-order methods.
 This class of methods is somewhat natural and contains classical numerical methods such as gradient, heavy-ball, and accelerated gradient methods, but excludes adaptive methods.
 For this class of methods, it is known that $W_{\mu,L}(M)$ can be formulated as a convex semidefinite program (see e.g.,~\citep[Theorem 6]{taylor2017smooth}).
 However, when it comes to optimizing over step size parameters, this formulation leads to a bilinear/quadratic problem which we do not know how to solve directly. \item In Section~\ref{s:PEP} and~\ref{s:PEP_SDP}, we provide an equivalent reparametrization of the class of fixed-step first-order methods, allowing to reach an alternate semidefinite formulation for $W_{\mu,L}(M)$ with simpler structure.
 We further detail a tractable upper bound $\mathrm{UB}_{\mu,L}(M)$ which is more convenient for optimizing over the method's parameters. \item In Section~\ref{s:approx_minimax}, we show how to render $\min_{\{h_{i,j}\}}\mathrm{UB}_{\mu,L}(M)$ tractable, yielding the \fullMethodName{} as a solution. \end{itemize}

-We complement those developments with numerical examples of the design procedure, as well as applications to alternate design criterion that include $(f(w_N)-f_\star)/\|w_N-w_\star\|^2$.
+We complement those developments by numerically designing first-order methods for alternate design criterion that include $(f(w_N)-f_\star)/\|{w_0}-w_\star\|^2$.
 For doing that, the developments of this section have to be slightly adapted (see Appendix~\ref{a:func_values}).
-Corresponding numerical examples are provided in Appendix~\ref{a:numerics}, and source code for reproducing the results is provided in Section~\ref{s:ccl}.
+The numerical results are provided in Appendix~\ref{a:numerics}, and source code for reproducing the results is provided in Section~\ref{s:ccl}.